nighthail/Real-Time-Object-Recognition-in-Unity/readme.md

-# Word Pop!
-Unity game with Mediapipe
+# Unity game with Mediapipe

 ## Description

 Machinelearning integrated interactive webcamera based Unity game.
+This project is unfinished as it was part of a scrapped school project.
+I might expand on it at a later stage.
+Feel free to expand it on your own.